IBM-Blockchain/blockchain-vscode-extension/client/README.md

 ### Connect to local_fabric runtime
-The `local_fabric` runtime can be enabled by left-clicking it in the `Blockchain Connections` panel.
+The `local_fabric` runtime can be enabled in `Local Fabric Ops` panel.
 The first time you enable it, Fabric images will be installed.
+Click the menu on the `Local Fabric Ops` header-bar for management options (including start/stop and teardown).
-Left-click to connect to `local_fabric` when it is enabled.
-Right-click the connection for management options (including start/stop, teardown and toggle dev mode).
+Left-click the `local_fabric` identity to connect to it within the `Fabric Gateways` view.

 ![Connect to local_fabric runtime](client/media/connect_to_local_fabric_runtime_small.gif)

 ### Teardown the local_fabric runtime
 When you start/stop the local_fabric, all data will be maintained.
-To completely teardown the runtime and start over, right-click `local_fabric` in the `Blockchain Connections` view and choose `Teardown Fabric Runtime` (you must then confirm this action).
+Choose `Teardown Fabric Runtime` from the `Local Fabric Ops` header-bar to completely teardown the runtime and start over (you must then confirm this action).

 ![Teardown the local_fabric runtime](client/media/teardown_fabric_runtime.gif)

 ### Connect to a specified (remote) Fabric runtime and discover the existing resources
-Left-click a connection to activate connect to the blockchain runtime it represents.
+Left-click a gateway identity to activate connect to the blockchain runtime it represents.
 Expand the sections in the navigation tree to explore its resources.
 When you're done, use the "back" icon in the section's header-bar to disconnect.

 ![Connect to the network and discover the existing resources](client/media/discover_resources.png)

 ### Install smart contract package
 Smart contract packages are installed on Fabric peers.
-Find a peer by connecting to a blockchain network, then right-click and select `Install Smart Contract`.
+Start `local_fabric`, find a peer under `Nodes` in the `Local Fabric Ops` panel and right-click to select `Install Smart Contract`.
+Alternatively click on `+ Install` or right-click `Installed` under `Smart Contracts` in the `Local Fabric Ops` panel

 ![Install smart contract](client/media/install_smart_contract.png)

 ### Instantiate smart contract package
-Smart contract packages are instantiated on Fabric channels.
-Find a channel by connecting to a blockchain network, then right-click and select `Instantiate / Upgrade Smart Contract`.
-You will be offered a list of the smart contracts that are installed on peers in the channel.
+Start `local_fabric`, find a channel under `Channels` in the `Local Fabric Ops` panel and right-click to select `Instantiate Smart Contract`.
+Alternatively click on `+ Instantiate` or right-click `Instantiated` under `Smart Contracts` in the `Local Fabric Ops` panel.
+You will be asked to select from a list of open projects, smart contract packages or smart contracts installed on peers in the channel.

 It is useful to think of installing on peers as the first step and instantiating on a channel as the second step of deploying a smart contract package.

 ![Instantiate smart contract](client/media/instantiate_small.gif)

 ### Submit transaction
-Right click a transaction and click **Submit transaction**.
+Once connected to a Fabric gateway in the `Fabric Gateways` panel, right-click a transaction under an instantiated smart contract and click `Submit transaction`.
 This will submit a transaction to a smart contract.

 ![Submit transaction](client/media/submit_transaction.gif)

 ### Edit an existing blockchain connection
-Connections can be edited by right-clicking and selecting `Edit Connection`.
-This will open User Settings, with the connection available for editing.
+Gatways and their wallets can be edited by right-clicking and selecting `Edit Gateway` in the `Fabric Gateways` panel.
+This will open User Settings, with the gateway available for editing.

 ![Edit blockchain connection](client/media/edit_connection.gif)

 ### Debugging a smart contract
 Debugging your smart contract allows you to run through the smart contract transactions with breakpoints and output, to ensure your transaction works as intended.
 To debug your smart contract follow these steps:

-1. Open your smart contract project, ensure you are connected to the `local_fabric` connection and the `local_fabric` is in development mode.
+1. Open your smart contract project, ensure you are connected to the `local_fabric` runtime and the `local_fabric` is in development mode.
 2. Open the debug view in Visual Studio Code using the left-hand navigation bar.
 3. Select the `Debug Smart Contract` configuration by using the dropdown in the upper-left.
 4. Package and install the smart contract by clicking the **play** button.
 5. Add breakpoints to the smart contract by clicking on the relevant line numbers in your smart contract files.
-6. Right-click on the channel and click **Instantiate**.
-You can now right click on transactions to submit them, execution will be paused on any breakpoints you've defined.
+6. Click **Instantiate** in the `Local Fabric Ops` panel.
+In the `Fabric Gateways` panel, you can now right click on transactions to submit them, execution will be paused on any breakpoints you've defined.

 To make iterative changes to your smart contract while debugging, after making your changes click the **restart** button.
 Restarting debugging means you don't need to instantiate the contract again.
 Please note, as this stores the smart contract in local memory, for many changes to large smart contracts, you may need to reinstantiate the smart contract.